JamesRandall/FunctionMonkey/docfx/guides/serviceBus/queues.md

         }
     }

-And now we'll create our function app configuration in the root of the project thatregisters the command handler and registers the command with a service bus queue:
+And now we'll create our function app configuration in the root of the project that registers the command handler and registers the command with a service bus queue:

     public class FunctionAppConfiguration : IFunctionAppConfiguration
     {